lsst-dm/dmtn-094/index.rst

 -  `InCommon <#incommon-federation>`__ and eduPerson to verify attributes about scientists, when possible;
--  `CILogon <#cilogon>`__ to federate those identities and implement return identity data about users in the form of *claims*.
+-  `CILogon <#cilogon>`__ to federate those identities and implement the return of identity data about users in the form of *claims*.
 -  `OAuth 2.0 <#oauth-2.0>`__ as the generic protocol to interface with CILogon.
-OpenID Connect is layered over the OAuth 2.0 protocol to required for an authentication implementation.
+OpenID Connect is layered over the OAuth 2.0 protocol to enable an authentication implementation.
 -  `OpenID Connect <#openid-connect>`__ as the simple authentication layer on top of OAuth 2.0.
 -  `JWT <#jwt>`__ as the implementation for identity tokens.
 This is also required as a result of using OpenID Connect.